Improving Entropy-Based Test-Time Adaptation from a Clustering View: Introduction

 Based on the interpretation, we can set the stage for improving the EBTTA.
-We first show that the entropy loss reduces the uncertainty by simply increasing the probability of the class with the largest value for each sample.
-According to this observation, several questions can be easily answered when we use the clustering view to revisit EBTTA, e.g., the initial assignments, outliers, and batch dependency problems.
-With the analysis, we propose robust label assignment, weight adjustment, and gradient accumulation three simple modules to further improve the EBTTA.
+According to the clustering view, we improve the EBTTA from the assignment step and the updating step.
+In the assignment step, according to the observation in Lemma~\ref{entropy_lemma}, the accurate assignment is very important for EBTTA.
+In this paper, we propose robust label assignment and similarity-preserving constraint to get a better initial assignment.
+The data augmentation is first used to obtain a robust initial probability for each test sample.
+Similarity-preserving constraint can promote that similar samples in feature space are assigned in the same cluster.
+In the updating step, the key is how to efficiently and stably use the assigned multiple samples to update the model.
+In this paper, we put forward to take advantage of the reliability of samples and the information from more samples, where sample selection and gradient accumulation are proposed to further improve the EBTTA.
 In summary, we propose to interpret the EBTTA from the view of clustering, which can guide us to develop better approaches for EBTTA.

 Our contributions can be summarized as :